jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 - A physical network is used to transmit binary data from one physical location to another.
 It must be able to clearly distinguish an "on" signal from an "off" signal and differentiate between successive "on"s or "off"s reliably.
 The key characteristics of a physical network are bandwidth and latency.
 When a number of different physical networks are connected together, the number of 'hops' (interconnections from 1 physical device to another) may also be relevant.

+- Latency is a measure of how much time it takes a packet of data to travel from source to destination.
+It is typically measured in milliseconds (ms).
+If a packet of data is thought of as a car, the latency is the time the car would take to drive from point A to point B.

+- Bandwidth is a measure of how much data can travel between 2 points of a network in a single unit of time (Usually 1 sec).
+Bandwidth is typically measured in bps (bits per second).
+To use the car analogy, increasing bandwidth would be analogous to increasing the number of lanes (and thus cars) that could concurrently travel from point A to point B.

 ---

 19
 ==How can we as developers deal with the limitations of physical network?==

 - Developers are always working within the limitations of physical networks (bandwidth, latency, hops).
 Being aware of these limitations and consciously choosing what protocols to use and what information to send over the physical network can help to optimize performance for the end-user.
 For example, where latency is a significant concern (and reliability is not), the use of UDP may be a more appropriate Transport protocol than TCP: TCP requires initial handshaking which takes a single round-trip time to establish a connection, whereas UDP does not and can send data immediately.
+- The use of content delivery servers which are located closer to end-users can also decrease latency, by reducing the physical distance (and thus the number of hops) data needs to travel to reach the user.

 ---